brassica-collective/handbook/content/brassica/handbook/Howtos/onboarding_process.md

 sidebar:
   open: true
 ---

-This document describes the ways in which new participants are 'on-boarded' into the Brassica Collective.
-This is a living document that will need to be updated as our collective practices emerge over time.

-# Context:
+## Context

-The following notes function as our interim guideline for orienting and on-boarding people into the Brassica Collective so that they feel confident in co-creating the collective going forward.
+The following notes function as our guideline for orienting and on-boarding people into the Brassica Collective so that they feel confident in co-creating the collective going forward.

 In this context, orientation is a process of providing an overview of current practices while on-boarding builds on the orientation process to provide support while a new participant develops the context required to actively engage in our collective practices.